Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers With IQ Imbalance

-If the sign factors are estimated correctly, the combinational weights will have smaller variances compared with the original weights.
-Representing the original weights with the combinational weights and substituting them into (\ref{SubLLRDbTr}), we can obtain a monobit receiver with combinational weights as follows
+It is observed that the variances of the combined weights are smaller than those of the original weights.
+Representing the original weights with the combined weights and substituting them into (\ref{SubLLRDbTr}), we obtain a monobit receiver as